Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

 <img width="1033" alt="Screenshot 2025-01-28 at 5 09 33 PM" src="https://github.com/user-attachments/assets/808c2cc6-5470-4618-906a-0ba3b6da21b3" />
 Courtesy of Umar Jamil <br>

 Once more, the math behind this model is very complex and based on the 2020 paper "Denoising and Diffusing Probabalistic Models" by Jonathan Ho, Ajay Jain, Pieter Abbeel.
-The pdf of this paper can be found at:
+It is a bit too lengthy to go into in the README, but the pdf of this paper can be found at:

 https://arxiv.org/abs/2006.11239